cronical/idpro-bok-tech-arch/tech-arch.md

 Metadata and Discovery
 ----------------------

+Metadata refers to control data that allows the Identity Management System and the Relying Parties to interoperate.

+One example is the registration of public key certificates to enable mutual authentication.
+In some scenarios this information is shared between the parties manually.

+Another example points out that configuration information is another form of metadata, OpenID Connect has a list of required, recommended, and optional values that describe a particular implementation, aimed at providing a degree of automation during setup.

-Metadata refers to control data that allows the Identity Management System to recognize and trust the Relying Service.
-The inverse is also true, but the metadata of the Relying System is not shown diagrammatically.
-This may include information that limits the types of interactions and scope of the data that is exchanged.
+The metadata may include information that limits the types of interactions and scope of the data that is exchanged.
 It can also contain security information to allow the counterparties to authenticate each other.
 For instance, public key components such as certificates with a common trust root may be used.

-Discovery is a service relying parties need to identify where a user's identity data resides.
-A Discovery service can advise where specific data can be accessed and which end-points are maintained to allow a relying party to query the correct repository for the required information.
+Discovery refers to protocols that facilitate automation.
+For instance OpenID Connect defines a method for relying parties  to locate an end-point where a user's identity can be verified.
+A Discovery service can advise where specific data can be accessed and which end-points are maintained to allow a relying party to use the identity service.

 ![Diagram Description automatically generated](resources/metadata-discovery.png){width="6.268055555555556in" height="4.636805555555555in"}